cchudzicki-ocw-testing/8.323-spring-2023/content/pages/syllabus.md

 ## Grading

 There is no exam for this course.
 The course grade will be based 100% on homework.
-The faculty may alter grades to reflect class participation, improvement, effort and other qualitative measures of performance.
+The faculty may alter grades to reflect class participation, improvement, effort, and other qualitative measures of performance.